 Note: It is not okay for departments to purchase cameras independently and expect them to be installed without following the above process.
 If cameras are purchased independently and they do not meet the above criteria, they will not be installed and the department that purchased the cameras will need to return them at their expense.
-Cameras cannot be installed at the college without following the procedures outlined in this COPPS procedure.
+Cameras cannot be installed at the college without following the steps outlined in this COPPS procedure.